 - Businesses cannot be engaged in illegal activities as defined by federal guidelines (e.g., marijuana dispensaries) or lobbying

 - Business owners cannot be more than 60 days behind on child support

-- Your business cannot be a strip club, casino, or agricultural enterprise (farm)
+- Your business cannot be a strip club or casino.

 - Business owners cannot be currently incarcerated; on parole or probation; subject to any current criminal charges or proceedings; pled guilty to a felony or been placed on parole or probation for a felony within the past five years